JOIN US

 Michael Yamashita

-He has published 16 books, including Marco Polo, Zheng He, The Great Wall of China, Shangri-La, Along the Tea Horse Road to Lhasa, A Silk Road Journey, and In a Japanese Garden.
-Upcoming books will focus on a retrospective of his 40 years covering China, titled East Meets West, and on his roots in Japan, with the working title Full Circle.
+He has published 16 books, including Marco Polo, Zheng He, The Great Wall of China, Shangri-La: Tea Road to Lhasa, A Silk Road Journey, and In a Japanese Garden.
+Forthcoming titles include East Meets West, a retrospective of 40 years photographing China, and Full Circle,

-Balancing global travel with grounded community involvement, Michael juggles time between homes in New York and rural New Jersey, where he maintains a studio and is a volunteer firefighter.
+When he’s not on assignment, Michael divides his time between New York and rural New Jersey, where he maintains a studio — and serves his local community as a volunteer firefighter.

 Farland Chang

-Farland Chang is an Emmy award-winning storyteller whose passion is to bridge East and West.
+Farland Chang is an Emmy Award–winning journalist and filmmaker whose mission is to bridge East and West